Voronoi To The World

 3.1 Inefficient Approaches

-Before diving into efficient solutions let’s consider some of the more straightforward but ultimately inefficient approaches.
+Before diving into an efficient solution let’s consider some of the more straightforward but ultimately inefficient approaches.

 One way to identify all of the vertices in a Voronoi graph is to loop over each triplet of sites and then construct the corresponding circumcircles.
 For each of these circumcircles we then loop over the remaining sites to check for inclusion, with the centers of the empty circumcircles defining vertices.

-That said, much of this cost is wasted on the repeated querying of each site; we should be able to construct Voronoi graphs more efficiently if we can query each site fewer times.
-One more efficient approach is to loop over each site, construct the half-planes defined by the perpendicular bisector between the active site and each other site, and then construct the corresponding Voronoi face from the intersection of those half-planes.
-This cost of this approach requires only quadratic number of operations.
+That said, much of this cost is wasted on the redundant queries of each site.
+We should be able to construct Voronoi graphs more efficiently if we can query each site fewer times.
+One more efficient approach is to loop over each site, construct the (N - 1) half-planes bounded by the perpendicular bisector between the active site and each other site, and then construct the corresponding Voronoi face from the intersection of those half-planes.
+This cost of this approach scales only quadratically.

 3.2 The Sweep Line